awsdocs/aws-android-developer-guide/doc_source/s3transferutility.rst

 ==========

-For a complete working sample, see `S3 Transfer Untility Sample <https://github.com/awslabs/aws-sdk-android-samples/tree/master/S3TransferUtilitySample>`_.
+For a complete working sample, see `S3 Transfer Utility Sample <https://github.com/awslabs/aws-sdk-android-samples/tree/master/S3TransferUtilitySample>`_.

 Upload an Object to S3
 ----------------------